CluesoView on GitHub

 3. Write the narration against the cut

 One or two sentences per step: what's being done and why it matters.
-Present tense, second person. estimate_duration per step — where narration outruns footage, either tighten the words or let the footage of that step run slightly longer; never rush the voice.
+Present tense, second person.
+Estimate the spoken duration per step - where narration outruns footage, either tighten the words or let the footage of that step run slightly longer; never rush the voice.

 Skip this if the user chose captions-only.